-AMMO Inc, owner of GunBroker, says it plans to launch a firearm-friendly payment platform "on or around January 1."
+AMMO Inc, the new owner of GunBroker.com, says it plans to launch a firearm-friendly payment platform "on or around January 1."
 This is great news, because all other payment platforms prohibit gun-related transactions.
-Although it probably doesn't offer buyer or seller protection, it's still good news for the firearms community.
+Although it probably doesn't offer buyer or seller protection, it's still good for the firearms community.

 What does AMMO's new payment platform do?

 Obviously the new platform is expected to allow sellers to easily accept payment from buyers for gun-related transactions, similar to PayPal.
 AMMO also promises a slew of additional features: